-- 1. Are women having their choices and needs met when it comes to access to safe contraception?
+- 1. What was the importance of the International Conference on Population and Development in1994?
+What was the shift in thinking at that time about how to address population growth?
+What are some other major milestones in global reproductive rights since that time? - 2.
+Are women having their choices and needs met when it comes to access to safe contraception?
 If so, where and where not?
 What are the benefits to women themselves of meeting their needs for contraception?
-What are other benefits to society? - 2.
-What was the importance of the International Conference on Population and Development in 1994?
-What was the shift in thinking at that time about how to address population growth?
-What are some other major milestones in global reproductive rights since that time? - 3.
+What are other benefits to society? - 3.
 How is access to Sexual and Reproductive Health addressed (or not) in the SDGs?
 Is recognition of sexual and reproductive rights a part of the SDGs?
-Are there specific targets in the SDGs for access to contraception?
+Are there specific targets in the SDGs for access to contraception? - 4.
+Why does investment in Sexual and Reproductive Health pay off in terms of other human development and SDG outcomes?

-- 4. Why does investment in Sexual and Reproductive Health pay off in terms of other human development and SDG outcomes? - 5.
-Video: What are some of the direct (or "proximate") causes of maternal mortality?
+5. Video: What are some of the direct (or "proximate") causes of maternal mortality?
 What are some of the indirect causes/contributing factors?
 What are best practices to address the direct causes as well as some of the indirect contributing factors of maternal mortality?

-Post on Yellow Dig - In a blog post of up to 250 words, reflect upon and comment on the readings.
+Post on Yellow Dig - In a blog post of at least 250 words, reflect upon and comment on the readings.
 What did you find particularly interesting?
 Explore one or more of the concepts presented.
 Thoughtfully integrate concepts and reflections from each of the readings into your response.
 Feel free also to draw on your own personal life experience as you reflect on the readings.
 Posts are due by midnight on Monday before our Wednesday class.
 On the Tuesday prior to class, comment on at least two of your classmate's blogs.